OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

 \subsection{Candidate Type Generation}

-To generate a set of candidate labels for each input mention, we leverage two main information sources: (1) head word parsing, and (2) an ensemble of MLM prompting.
+To generate a set of candidate entity types for each input mention, we leverage two techniques: (1) head word parsing, and (2) ensemble of hypernyms derived from MLM prompting.

 Head words and hypernyms can serve as powerful context-aware type indicators that can be leveraged as weak supervision sources for entity typing \cite{choi-etal-2018-ultra, dai-etal-2021-ultra}.
-Our method adopts both information sources to first select a candidate label to guide our fine-grained type refinement.
-First, we generate and parse the head words for the given entity mention.
-Second, we generate candidate entity types with the use of ensembled MLM prompting\footnote{If there is no head word, our algorithm generates candidate labels using only MLM prompting.}.
-The generated candidate labels are used as input to the following steps of ontology-guided type resolution.
+We use them to select a set of candidate types to guide our fine-grained type refinement.
+We first generate and parse the head words for a given entity mention, and then generate candidate types with the use of ensembled MLM prompting\footnote{If there is no head word, our algorithm generates candidate labels using only MLM prompting.}.
+The generated candidates are used as input to the following steps of ontology-guided type resolution.